-STRATEGIC AIM: RISK NUMBER: IC CURRENT RISK RAT ASSURANCE FRA MEW ORK TARGET RISK: 8 DATE ON REGISTER: 17/1/2019 RISK APP PETITE: COMMITTEE: Plar nning Group REASON FOR RISK APPETI RISK OWNER: • ICS Planning Group LAST REVIEWED I BY RI SK OWNER: APRIL 2019 KS: The following 3 risks all will have similar impacts on parts 1.5 ions to address the risk.
-For this reason the ICS Planning G surance Framework. aroup have included l thes e under a single item on the Bo ard 1 A 3. lf p artners do not have the capacity to deal with both the orgai nisational and syste m res sponsibilities; OR 0.5 rganisations prioritise organisational goals over system go 0 + ne different levels being developed as part of the system are chitecture (ICS, ICP s, PC Ns) are not mature enough to p rioritise d deliver system requirements; on we may not be able to integrate clinical and care pathway ve offoctivoly roculti ina in clinical operational and finance cial ectives not being met. ys enectively result ing in ionale for current score: Strategic planning capacity in the system is heavily reliant on ex kisting organisational capad city.
-However, the ask of individua als and organisations is increasing as we now need to produce system single system plan will deliver the best outcomes for our population.
-In addition the regulatory assurance requirements at an organisational and system level are increasing.
-Organisations remain sovereign including the requirement to me ties si uch as financial control totals and operational performance.
-These may conflict with the requirement of these new requirements and PCNs are currently forming.
-The focus of these new results are currently forming. • itially ho on architecture distracting from n tha ICPs and PCNs are currently forming.
-The focus of these new system levels may initially be on architecture distracting from the objectives and challenges.
-If we are unable to produce a single system plan due to lack of capacity we will continue to work in our organisational silos and not develop the transformation required to provide safe, high quality care not meet financial and operational performance requirements - Impact 4. Со ntrols (C) and Influences (I): (What are we currently doing abo Development and delivery of a single system plan as per the e agreed ICS planning g app roach.
-Alignment of incentives through contracts l ann aite an diferent ann lite an t System in place to recognise organisational impact of system plans - cost, demand and capacity, workforce, quality, patient experience Development of system architecture and alignment of resources at ICS, ICP and PCN level Development of system architecture and alignment of resource Move to single CCG by April 2020 ices at iCS, ICP and FUN ievei Open book planning approach.
-Ga ps in Controls (C) and Influences (I): Miti gating Actions for gaps in Cont trols (C) an d Influences (I): a) Lack of alignment between system and organisational objective 25 a) Development of ICS outcomes f ramework t o he used and embe • b) Finance and contracting can act as a blocker to transformation Management capacity focussed on moving money around the 0 b) Development of system financia incentives align to system goals and aligned incentiv best use of system resources System ratific that
+STRATEGIC AIM: RISK NUMBER: ICS0X CURRENT RISK RATING (Likelihood & Impact) 4 X 4 = 16

+ASSURANCE FRAMEWORK TARGET RISK: 8

+DATE ON REGISTER: 17/1/2019 RISK APPETITE:

+COMMITTEE: Planning Group RISK OWNER: ICS Planning Group REASON FOR RISK APPETITE SCORE:

+LAST REVIEWED BY RISK OWNER: APRIL 2019

+RISKS: The following 3 risks all will have similar impacts on patient services and system performance.
+They require similar actions to address the risk.
+For this reason the ICS Planning Group have included these under a single item on the Board Assurance Framework.

+If partners do not have the capacity to deal with both the organisational and system responsibilities; OR If organisations prioritise organisational goals over system goals; OR

+If the different levels being developed as part of the system architecture (ICS, ICPs, PCNs) are not mature enough to prioritise and deliver system requirements;

+Then we may not be able to integrate clinical and care pathways effectively resulting in clinical, operational and financial objectives not being met.

+Rationale for current score:

+- Strategic planning capacity in the system is heavily reliant on existing organisational capacity.
+However, the ask of individuals and organisations is increasing as we now need to produce system plans as well as organisational plans it has been agreed that a single system plan will deliver the best outcomes for our population.
+In addition the regulatory assurance requirements at an organisational and system level are increasing. - Organisations remain sovereign including the requirement to meet organisational duties such as financial control totals and operational performance.
+These may conflict with the requirements of the system. - ICPs and PCNs are currently forming.
+The focus of these new system levels may initially be on architecture distracting from the objectives and challenges. - If we are unable to produce a single system plan due to lack of capacity we will continue to work in our organisational silos and not develop the transformation required to provide safe, high quality care not meet financial and operational performance requirements - Impact 4.

+Controls (C) and Influences (I): (What are we currently doing about the risk?)

+- Development and delivery of a single system plan as per the agreed ICS planning approach. - Alignment of incentives through contracts - System in place to recognise organisational impact of system plans cost, demand and capacity, workforce, quality, patient experience - Development of system architecture and alignment of resources at ICS, ICP and PCN level - Move to single CCG by April 2020 - Open book planning approach.

+Gaps in Controls (C) and Influences (I): igating Actions for gaps in Controls (C) and Influences (I): a) Lack of alignment between system and organisational objectives a ) Development of ICS outcomes framework to be used and embedded by all bodies b) Finance and contracting can act as a blocker to transformational change.
+Management capacity focussed on moving money around the system rather than best use of system resources b) Development of system financial framework and aligned incentive contracts to ensure that financial incentives align to system goals

+Risk 1 Assurances

+Internal Assurances

+External Assurances